fenio/dumb-provisioner/README.md

 ### What's rationale behind it?

 Well I've got 3 Dell Wyse terminals for my homelab.
-And since it's homelab then from time to time I need to reinstall everything from scratch which means I have to connect keyboard and monitor to all below three nodes.
+And since it's homelab then from time to time I need to reinstall everything from scratch which means I have to connect keyboard and monitor to all three nodes.
 I was tired of it.
 Now all I have to do is `ssh root@nodeX ./reinstall.sh`

 ![lab](IMG_0891.jpeg)

+### Wait what?

+Configuration included in this repo will not only install these nodes but also tools from Dell that allows to change BIOS/UEFI settings from Linux system.